Fulger19/Proiect-practic-Testare-Manuala/README.md

 ## 1.6 Test Execution
 - Test cases are executed on the created test Cycle summary:
-- 11 bugs have been created based on the failed tests.
-The complete bug reports can be found here: xxxxxxxxDependents_created_bugs.pdfxxxx
+- 2 bugs have been created based on the failed tests.
+The complete bug reports can be found here: https://github.com/Fulger19/Proiect-practic-Testare-Manuala/blob/main/bug%20reports.JPG
-    - First character cannot be space for customer name, address, city, state, PIN Cod, telephone number, email
-    - Address - address field cannot be blank, special characters are not allowed
     - Email - special characters are not allowed
     - Date format is not dd/mm/yyyy
 - API tests are executed based on the checklist.
 The collection used can be found here: XXXXX JSON file with the collection of requests created for the Dependents API XXXXX